LHaiC/lhaic.github.io/_pages/about.md

 ## Site Sections

-This site hosts my academic work, technical projects, and tools.
 Here’s a quick guide to the main sections:

 *   **[Publications](/publications/)**: A list of my academic publications.